2025-2026 / GBLX2147-1

 Organisational remarks and main changes to the course

-The course is taking place in Flagey ULB building on:
+The course is taking place:

 Contacts